derekTurner/BabylonJSdemo25/NOTES.md

 Player02 - adds character controller and physics aggregate ground.

-Player03 - try to add physics aggreegate to the trees
+Player03 - added two boxes with physics which interact with the character controller.
+Added a gui which shows pre defined text and a button, but not changing display

+Player04 - added boxes and collision detection which is listed on the gui.